abdo1327/Data-engineering-/Restaurant_operations/README.md

 - **Data Integrity Constraints**: Enforced data integrity through the implementation of primary keys, foreign keys, unique constraints, and other integrity constraints.

-- **Transaction Management**: Implemented transactions to maintain data consistency and integrity, especially in scenarios involving multiple database operations.

-- **Error Handling**: Employed error handling mechanisms in both SQL and Python to gracefully handle exceptions and ensure robustness of database operations.

 ## Future Enhancements